glorymlory/secure_mqtt/Documentation/report.md

 - Unlimited number of brokers
 - Poor authentication.
 Although mosquitto does implement authentication, it is not enabled by default.
 Also once enabled, the credentials are passed as plaintext and can be easily inspected by a malicious party who may be monitoring network packets.
 - There is no encryption of data unless TLS is used, which not all IoT devices are capable of.
+- There is no implementation of data integrity and data authenticity measures.
 - That said, not all devices support TLS/ SSL.
 - There is no method for broker to differentiate data it received, i.e which data should be given priority, which data is more sensitive in nature and should only be sent on secure channels.
 - Not too often, the broker is a single point of failure and this could cause issues, if the broker stops working or is the target of a DDos attack.